mozilla-services/socorro/docs/addaservice.rst

 ---------

 Once you are done creating your service in the middleware, you might want to use it in the WebApp.
-If so, have a look at :ref:`ui-chapter`.

 You might also want to document it.
 We are keeping track of all existing services' documentation in our :ref:`middleware-chapter` page.
 Please add yours!

 Ensuring good style